 6. Spotlight Class Rules

-Implementing group classroom management strategies help to save time and improve discipline level in your classroom.
+Implementing group classroom management strategies helps to save time and improve discipline level in your classroom.
 So, first of all, jot down all the rules that you want to deploy in your class and share them with everyone.

 You can email a copy of the classroom rules to all the parents.
-Or, you can create a rule bulletin to make it clear to everyone – what’s acceptable and non-acceptable in your class.
+Or, you can create a rule bulletin to make it clear to everyone – what’s acceptable and unacceptable in your class.